WeblateOrg/weblate/docs/admin/access.rst

 .. warning::

-    Never remove Weblate predefined groups and users, this can lead to unexpected problems.
+    Never remove the predefined Weblate groups and users, this can lead to unexpected problems.
 If you do not want to use these features, just remove all privileges from them.